nus-cs2103-AY2122S1/ip/docs/README.md

 Now you have 1 task in the list.
 ```

-### `delete` - deleting a task
+### Deleting a task: `delete`
-Deletes the task in specified index from the task list.
+Deletes the task of specified index from the task list.

 Format:
 ```delete INDEX```